For this tutorial step, we have prepared a repository with some ready made commits to speed things up.

 $ git rebase --continue

-In cases where you specify "edit" on more than a single line when calling "git rebase -i", you will be prompted to amend each of the commits one at a time.
+In cases where you specify edit on more than a single line when calling git rebase -i, you will be prompted to modify each of the commits one at a time.